HL7/fhir-consent-management/input/intro-notes/StructureDefinition-FASTConsentAuditEvent-intro.md

 **Each Audit Event Must Have:**

-1. a type fixed to Dicom code 110106 "Export"
+1. a type fixed to Dicom code 110113 "Security Alert"
+1. a subtype of either AuthZ-Consent or AuthZ-Role
-1. an action fixed to R "read"
+1. an action fixed to E "execute"
+1. an outcome indicating whether information was shared or not
 1. a period
-1. an consent entity which must contain:
-    1. type, fixed to Consent
-    1. what, the reference to the Consent that was consulted

-**Each Audit Event Must Support:**

-1. all Must Have
-1. a recorded
-1. a purposeOfEvent
-1. an agent, which Must Support:
+1. agents representing the:
-    1. a type
+    1. client
-    1. a role
+    1. user
-    1. a who
+    1. user organization
-    1. a requestor
+    1. authorizer
+1. entities representing the:
-    1. a purposeOfUse
+    1. patient
-1. a source, which Must Support:
-    1. an observer
+    1. consent resource

 ### Referencing External Participants